ContextLab/attention-memory-task/README.md

 # Overview

-This repository contains the [Psychopy](http://psychopy.org/) code, data, and analyses for the two psychology experiments reported in the following manuscript: <PREPRINT HERE>.
+This repository contains the [Psychopy](http://psychopy.org/) code, data, and analyses for the two psychology experiments reported in the following manuscript: PREPRINT HERE.

 # Paradigm